2023 PDC Pro Tour: World Youth Championship

-The preliminary rounds of the 2023 World Youth Championship were held on 20 August 2023 at Marshall Arena, Milton Keynes; while the final was held on 26 November 2023 at Butlin's Minehead as part of the 2023 Players Championship Finals.
+The preliminary rounds of the 2023 World Youth Championship were held on 20 August 2023 at Arena MK, Milton Keynes; while the final was held on 26 November 2023 at Butlin's Minehead as part of the 2023 Players Championship Finals.
 The winner qualified for the 2024 PDC World Darts Championship.

 Josh Rock, who was not eligible to play on the Development Tour due to being in the top 32 on the PDC Order of Merit, was reigning champion and top seed going into the tournament.
 However he was defeated by Gian van Veen in the quarter-finals 6–5.

 The top 2 from the 2023 PDC Development Tour series met in the final, with Luke Littler defeating Gian van Veen 6–4.

 The results from the third round onwards are shown below.

 PDC Women's Series

 The 2023 PDC Women's Series was expanded from 20 to 24 events held over six weekends.
 The top 8 ranked players earned from the last 8 Women's Series events of 2022 and the first 12 events of 2023 qualified for the 2023 Women's World Matchplay in Blackpool.
 The top two players from the series qualified for the 2024 PDC World Darts Championship, while the top non-qualified player qualified for the 2023 Grand Slam of Darts.